Chart Color Schemes

 Bexley - North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Bexley-North's dwelling structures, as per the latest Census, consisted of 63.7% houses and 36.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 39.8% houses and 60.3% other dwellings.
-Home ownership in Bexley-North stood at 37.7%, with mortgaged dwellings at 38.1% and rented ones at 24.3%.
-The median monthly mortgage repayment in the area was $2,500, exceeding Sydney metro's average of $2,383.
-The median weekly rent figure in Bexley-North was $520, compared to Sydney metro's $480.
-Nationally, Bexley-North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Bexley - North's dwelling structure, as per the latest Census, consisted of 63.7% houses and 36.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 39.8% houses and 60.3% other dwellings.
+Home ownership in Bexley - North stood at 37.7%, with mortgaged dwellings at 38.1% and rented ones at 24.3%.
+The median monthly mortgage repayment was $2,500, above Sydney metro's average of $2,383.
+Median weekly rent in Bexley - North was $520, compared to Sydney metro's $480.
+Nationally, Bexley - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing